dwbzen/careers/docs/FutureEnhancements.md

 The current specialProcessing type is "bonus".
 Need to added a new type like "bonus_all".<br>
 Status: **OPEN** </p>

+9. Implement turn outcome (described below).
+Also keep a history of turns and outcomes.
+A player's command history is already implemented as command_history.
+This is simply a List[str].
+A turn however may have more than one command.
+For example using an Opportunity to enter a career path requires 2 commands:
+use Opportunity, followed by a roll or use experience.
+Turn history should also include the player's status before and after the turn.
+Also provide an API for serializing the turn history in JSON.
+This could be used as input to AI training a computer player.
+Status: **OPEN** </p>

 ---
+# Computer Player

-## Turn Outcome
+### Turn Outcome
 There needs to be a metric for assessing the outcome or quality of a player's turn.<br>
-This is needed for future training an ANN for a computer player.<br>
+This is needed in order to train a computer player ANN (Artificial Neural Network).<br>
-The outcome then is a function of several different factors:
+The outcome then is a function of the following factors:
 - Net point change
 - Opportunity cards gained/lost
 - Experience cards gained/lost